carlosCharz/springdatacouchbase/README.md

 # Spring Data with Couchbase + Tests

-This is my template for a spring boot project that uses spring data and couchbase.
+This is my template for a spring boot project that uses spring data and Couchbase.
 It includes integration and unit tests.

 ## Architecture